*Topics subject to change

 - 9:15 am: Integrating your Asset Management Program with a Sustainable Financial Strategy

-- Strategies and tools to integrate into your long term financial plan Asset management continues to be an increasing priority for all Ontario municipalities, and evidence of advancement is now required in support of grants applications and potential future regulations.
+- Evidence of advancement in asset management is required in support of grants applications and potential future regulations.
 Effective asset management has been demonstrated to support strong governance and accountability, sustainable decision-making, enhanced customer service, effective risk management, and improved financial efficiency.
 With many asset management plans now in place, the challenge lies with operationalizing asset management and integrating asset management philosophies within a sustainable financial strategy.
-This presentation looks to key strategies that will help tie your AMP to your municipalities’ long-term sustainable financial growth.
+Daryush Esmaili will provide strategies that will help tie your AMP to your municipalities’ long-term sustainable financial growth.

 - 10:15 am: Service Levels - a Pandora's Box?

-- Conversations around asset management are essentially about services, or what citizens get for the infrastructure built.
-However, without clarity on service levels it is difficult to have a meaningful conversation with Council and the public between acceptable service levels and affordability.
-Ed Archer and Blaine Parkin, who have a long history of working with local governments, will share their experiences and insights including how they have worked with Council and the public in tackling this issue.
+Conversations around asset management are essentially about services, or what citizens get for the infrastructure built.
+However, without clarity on service levels it is difficult to have a meaningful conversation with council and the public between acceptable service levels and affordability.
+Ed Archer and Blaine Parkin will share their experiences and insights into how levels of service can be incorporated into the planning process, and how to work council and the public in tackling this issue.

 - 1:00 pm: Concurrent Sessions that follow the AMP journey of a small/medium (Centre Wellington) and a medium/large (Vaughan) municipality as they navigate: